brianhigh/lp2da/README.md

 The course provides a structure for learning the Python programming language for use in data analysis.

 It is actually a structure which will guide you through several popular online courses.
-The combination of these courses will allow someone who has never learned any computer programming before to become proficient in using Python for data analysis.
+The combination of these courses will allow you to become proficient in using Python for data analysis, even if you have no previous programming experience.

 ## Learning Modules